okteto/microservices-demo/README.md

 # Microservices Demo

-A demo application with Go, Java, Javascript, Kafka and PostgresQL.
+A demo application with Python, Go, Javascript, Kafka and PostgresQL.

 ## Architecture